scionproto/scion/doc/ForwardingKeyRollover.md

 The `ExpirationField` depends on the policy of desired remaining HF lifetime.
-Taking into account **Property 5**, we select a constant desired remaining HF lifetime of half of `keyLifetime`.
+Taking into account **Property 5**, we select a constant desired remaining HF lifetime of half of `KeyLifetime`.

 Let `DesiredRemainingLifetime` be the time the HF is going to be valid for, relative to current time.
 This is a value chosen by AS security policy; the